fhiso/legacy-format/serialisation.md

 *shall* default to be ANSEL.

-{.note}  ANSEL is the default *character encoding* for compatibility with GEDCOM, despite being *deprecated* in ELF.
+{.note}  ANSEL is the default *character encoding* for compatibility with GEDCOM, despite being it being *deprecated* in ELF.

-If the *character encoding* is one which the application does not support, it should issue an error and stop reading the file.
+If the *character encoding* is one which the application does not support, the application *shall* issue an error and stop reading the file.

 ### Character encodings                                           {#encodings}

 Support for reading the ASCII, ANSEL and UTF-8 *character encodings* is *required* by this standard.
-Applications may *optionally* support the UTF-16 *character encoding* in either its big or little endian forms, or both.
+Application support for the UTF-16 *character encoding* is *optional*.
+Applications *may* support it in either its big or little endian forms, both, or neither.
 The ANSEL or UTF-16 *character encodings* are *deprecated*.

-{.ednote}  We considered making support for ANSEL *optional*, but after doing some researching into how frequently current GEDCOM files were encoded using ANSEL (as opposed to claiming to be ANSEL but actually using the ASCII subset of ANSEL), we felt it had to be *required*.
+{.ednote}  We considered making support for ANSEL *optional*, but after researching  how frequently current GEDCOM files were encoded using ANSEL (as opposed to claiming to be ANSEL but actually using the ASCII subset of ANSEL), the TSC felt it had to be *required*.

 The UTF-8 and UTF-16 *character encodings* are the Unicode encoding forms defined in §2.5 of [ISO 10646], and the specifics of the big and little endian forms of UTF-16 are defined in §2.6 of [ISO 10646].

+{.note}  UTF-8 is a variable-width *character encoding* that uses between one and four *octets* to encode a *character*.
+It is backwards compatible with ASCII, so ASCII *characters* are encoded to a single *octet* and other *characters* require more.
+For example, the Czech given name "Miloš" is encoded using the *octet* sequence `4D 69 6C 6F C5 A1` where the last two *octets* encode the *character* "š".
+Only *characters* outside Unicode's Basic Multilingual Plane &mdash; that is *characters* with a *code point* of U+10000 or higher &mdash; are encoded with four *octets*.
+An example is the ancient Chinese *character* "𠀡" which is encoded using the *octets* `F0 A0 80 A1`.
+Such *characters* can occasionally be found encoded using six *octets* (e.g. `ED A1 80 ED B0 A1` for "𠀡").
+This form, which is called CESU-8 and is not valid UTF-8, typically results from an incorrect serialisation of UTF-16 data as UTF-8.
+ELF neither requires nor prohibits *conformant* applications from reading these CESU-8 forms, but they *must not* be generated when serialising data as UTF-8.

+{.note}  UTF-16 is also a variable-width *character encoding* which normally uses two *octets* to encode a *character*, but uses four *octets* for *characters* outside the Basic Multilingual Plane.
+When only two *octets* are used, UTF-16 is identical to an earlier fixed-width *character encoding* called UCS-2 which was unable to encode *characters* outside the Basic Multilingual Plane.  *Conformant* applications are *required* by §2 of [Basic Concepts] to support *characters* outside the Basic Multilingual Plane, and therefore applications which opt to support UTF-16 *must* ensure they do not implement support for only UCS-2.

-{.note}  As these are encodings of Unicode, they naturally decode into a sequence of Unicode *characters* without requiring conversion between character sets.
+{.note}  As UTF-8 and UTF-16 are encodings of Unicode, they naturally decode into a sequence of Unicode *characters* without requiring conversion between character sets.

 The *character encoding* referred to as ASCII in this standard is the US version of ASCII which, for the purpose of this standard, is defined as